dododogame/dododo-wiki/beatmap-spec.md

 See [math expressions](#math-expressions).

 The expression is a mapping from $[0, 1]$ to $[0, 1]$.
-The `SPACE_X` sentence maps the position of the row (according to note lengths) to the spatial position.
+The `JUDGEMENT_LINE_X` sentence maps the position of the row (according to note lengths) to the spatial position.
 The position mapped to 0 is drawn at the leftmost place, and the position mapped to 1 is drawn at the rightmost place.
 It is not necessarily monotonically increasing (to possibly make the judgement line move to the left)